circleci/circleci-docs/jekyll/_ccie/upgrade-to-GA.md

 Briefly, in two ways:

 1. iOS builds will be down for approximately 10 minutes, up to an hour if there are any errors in reconnecting.
 2. This upgrade does not preserve user / project follow settings, so your end users will need to log back into the system once it is up and running and re-follow the projects the care about.
-All UI settings and configuration for those projects will be preserved (including environent variables).
-So once an admin of a particular Github Org refollows the project on CircleCI, the webhooks will reconnect and builds will start right where they left off.
+All UI settings and configuration for those projects will be preserved (including environment variables).
+So once an admin of a particular GitHub Org refollows the project on CircleCI, the webhooks will reconnect and builds will start right where they left off.
 This can be done before killing the old installation, resulting in 0 downtime.

 ### Step 1.
 Preserving your settings